AkshayRaut1321/Tasky/README.md

 2. Add a layout to show Notes - DONE
 3. Option to add new Notes – DONE
 4. Option to add checklist - DONE
 5. Option to convert Note to Checklist and back
+6. User should be able to add checkbox between items - DONE
+7. If a new checkbox item is added in middle then set focus on that - DONE
-6. Add schedule for notes
+8. Add schedule for notes
-7. Search feature
+9. Search feature
-8. Delete feature
+10. Delete feature
-9. History of notes
+11. History of notes
-10. Login and logout
+12. Login and logout
-11. Log history of checklist in JSON files.
+13. Log history of checklist in JSON files.
-12. Maximum a yearly data of checklist
+14. Maximum a yearly data of checklist
-13. Disable text copy and paste from saved notes unless user clicks on them.
+15. Disable text copy and paste from saved notes unless user clicks on them.
-14. Selection of notes
+16. Selection of notes